prefixcommons/operations/evidence-of-identifier-pain.md

 It would be good to collect evidence of identifier pain.
-The purpose of this list could be used to
+This list could be used to
 * Convince funders of the problem
 * Provide a set of references for a paper or specification
 * See what can be done to improve informatics/tooling around identifiers

-Anyone is welcome to contribute.
+Anyone is warmly welcomed to contribute.

 Reported by | Reported about | Problems referenced | Problem category
 ------|-----|----|----